On the anticyclotomic Iwasawa theory of newforms at Eisenstein primes of semistable reduction: Algebraic side

 Note that by Perrin-Riou's formula in~\cite[Proposition~2.9]{KobayashiOta}, the order of $\phi$ and $\psi$ does not matter: Conjecture~1.2\,(1) in \emph{op.\ cit.} is true (the Selmer group is $\Lambda$-cotorsion), so Conjecture~1.2\,(2) (the anticyclotomic Main Conjecture for our modular forms)\footnote{see also~\cref{IMCwithtorsion}.} is independent of the lattice $T_f$.
 Therefore we are free to assume that $\phi|_{G_p}=\omega$ and $\psi|_{G_p}=\mathbf{1}$.
 We then write the global character $\phi$ (resp.\ $\psi$) as $\tilde{\omega}$ (resp.\ $\tilde{\mathbf{1}}$).
 We remark here that the BSD Conjecture is also independent of the lattice (see for example~\cite[I.7]{milne2006}).

 From now on, by essentially choosing a lattice $T_f$, we fix the following ordering of the characters appearing in the above sequence

 We remark here that the second character $\tilde{\mathbf{1}}$ may be non-trivial or trivial on $G_K$.
 Therefore, $\H^0(K^\Sigma/K, M_{\tilde{\mathbf{1}}}[\frp])$ may or may not be $0$.
 Since the semisimplification $\ol\rho_f^\ss$ is independent from the choice of a lattice $T_f$, we must study both cases.
-However, from~\cite[Theorem 5.2]{BP19}, we can always choose a non-split extension of $\ol\rho_f^\ss$ so that $\bF(\mathbf{1})$ (the global trivial character) is never a subrepresentation, so we could always assume that $\H^0(K^\Sigma/K, M_f)=0$ (equivalently, $\H^0(K,\ol\rho_f)=0$), i.e., there is no global torsion for $f$.
+However, from~\cite[Theorem 5.2]{BP19}, we can always choose a non-split extension of $\ol\rho_f^\ss$ so that $\bF(\mathbf{1})$ (the global trivial character) is never a subrepresentation, so we could always assume that $\H^0(K^\Sigma/K, M_f)=0$ (equivalently, $\H^0(K,\ol\rho_f)=0$), i.e., there is no global torsion for $f$ (it should be mentioned that their assumption (Good Eisen) is not necessary for our use).
 We will do so in the rest of this paper.
 We also include some partial results without assuming global non-torsionness in the appendix for interested readers.

 Let $\fX_f$ and $\fX_f^S$ denote Pontryagin dual of the primitive and $S$-imprimitive unramified Selmer groups of $f$.
 This section is devoted to proving the following relation between the $\lambda$-invariants of the imprimitive Selmer groups under the assumption that there is no global torsion: \begin{theorem} If $\phi|_{G_p}=\omega$ (so $\psi|_{G_p}=\mathbf{1}$) and $\phi|_{G_K}\ne\omega$ (so $\psi|_{G_K}\ne\mathbf{1}$).
 Then